 - 2.1 This statement of claim uses the following terms: - a. "the Act" means the Fisheries Act 1996; - b.
-"MFish" or "the Ministry" means the Ministry of Fisheries; - "MFish's advice" means their initial position paper dated 12 January 2004 and their final advice paper dated 29 June 2004; - d. "the Minister" means the Minister of Fisheries; - e. "the Minister's decisions" means the Minister of Fisheries' decisions for kahawai stocks made on or about 5 July 2004, and as communicated to stakeholders by letter dated 10 August 2004 decisions; - f.
-"MSY" means maximum sustainable yield; - g.
-"NZBGFC" means the New Zealand Big Game Fishing Council Inc; - h.
-"QMA" means quota management area;
+"IPP 2004" means the Setting of Sustainability and Other Management Controls for Kahawai Stocks to be Introduced into the QMS on 1 October 2004, Initial Position Paper dated 12 January 2004; - c.
+"FAP 2004" means the Setting of Sustainability and Other Management Controls for Kahawai Stocks to be Introduced into the QMS on 1 October 2004, Final Position Paper dated 29 June 2004; - d.
+"IPP 2005" means the Initial Position Paper entitled "Review of Sustainability Measures and Other Management Controls for Kahawai for the 2005-06 (1 October) Fishing Year"; - e.
+"FAP 2005" means the Final Position Paper entitled "Review of Sustainability Measures and Other Management Controls for Kahawai for the 2005-06 (1 October) Fishing Year"; - f.
+"MFish" or "the Ministry" means the Ministry of Fisheries;

-- i.
-"RFC" means The New Zealand Recreational Fishing Council Inc; - j.
-"TAC" means total allowable catch; - k.
+- g.
+"MFish's 2004 advice" means their initial position paper dated 12 January 2004 and their final advice paper dated 29 June 2004; - main initial position paper dated 8 July 2005, and the final advice paper dated 14 September 2005"; - i. "the Minister" means the Minister of Fisheries; - j. "the Minister's 2004 decisions" means the Minister of Fisheries decisions for kahawai stocks made on or about 5 July 2004, and as communicated to stakeholders by letter dated 10 August 2004 decisions and affecting the fishing year commencing 1 October 2004: - k. "the Minister's 2005 decisions" means the Minister of Fisheries decisions for the kahawai stocks made on or about 28 September 2005, as communicated to stakeholders by letter dated 22 November 2005 and affecting the fishing year commencing 1 October 2005; - When referred to jointly the Minister's 2004 decisions and the Minister's 2005 decisions are jointly referred to as "the Minister's 2004 and 2005 decisions". - m.
+"MSY" means maximum sustainable yield; - "NZBGFC" means the New Zealand Big Game Fishing Council Inc; - "QMA" means quota management area; - p.
+"RFC" means The New Zealand Recreational Fishing Council Inc; - q.
+"TAC" means total allowable catch; - r.
+"TACC" means total allowable commercial catch; - s.
 "Non-commercial" means both recreational and customary fishing or fishers in New Zealand.